singstyle101/singstyle101.github.io/content/_index.md

 ## **Distribution**

-<a id="exp"></a> To ensure the confidentiality of the singers' personal information, the ***SingStyle101*** dataset will not be made public.
+<a id="exp"></a>
-However, to promote the adoption of the dataset, we will allow researchers to access and download the data free by application for only non-commercial, non-profit research purposes.
-We will review the applications accordingly to prevent potential cases of misuse and malicious spread, for which we ask for your understanding.
+Researchers can access and download the dataset through a formal application process exclusively for non-commercial and non-profit research purposes.
+We will review the applications accordingly to prevent potential misuse and malicious spread.
+We kindly request your understanding and cooperation in this regard.

 [Application shortcut](https://www.bing.com)
 <br><br>